rickshahid/SkyMedia/README.md

 The following set of media functionality has been integrated and enabled within this Azure ASP.NET Core MVC web app:

-* Scalable and secure video streaming across a broad spectrum of devices and platforms (iOS / macOS, Android, Windows)
+* Scalable and secure video streaming to a broad spectrum of devices and platforms (iOS / macOS, Android, Windows)

 * User account registration and self-service profile management with linked Azure Storage, Azure Media Services, etc